By Michael d’Estries and SkillPointe Editorial Team

 Electronics or Electrical Engineering Technician (Salary: $67,439)

 Have a knack for designing, developing, testing and repairing electronic components?
-Electrical and electronics engineering tech, working under the supervision of an electrical engineer, help create everything from electrical control systems to basic circuitry and prototypes.
-This career is best-suited for those who excel at math and science and have a keen eye for detail.
+Electrical and electronics engineering techs, working under the supervision of an electrical engineer, help create everything from electrical control systems to basic circuitry and prototypes.
+This career is best suited for those who excel at math and science and have a keen eye for detail.

 Industrial Engineering Technician (Salary: $57,497)

 Industrial engineering technicians use observation and creative thinking to assist industrial engineers with improvements in efficiency and standard operating procedures for a variety of businesses.
-As the position makes heavy use of charts and diagrams to illustrate workflow, it’s ideal for a candidate skilled in communication and problem-solving and who has good attention to detail.
+As the position makes heavy use of charts and diagrams to illustrate workflow, it’s ideal for candidates skilled in communication and problem-solving and who have good attention to detail.

 Industrial Mechanic (Salary: $55,413)